wilzh40/wilzh40.github.io_stop/_posts/2015-05-31-learning-rust-by-making-a-n-body-simulator.md

 	let eps = 1.5e1; //dampening parameter to avoid infinites
     let accel_magnitude = G * m2 / (distance * distance + eps * eps) ;

+Last minute thoughts:

+- Looping through vecs and doing things with those vecs are extremely painful
+- Kind of annoying to type annotate when you can't divide a `f64` by an integer...you have to divide by `2.0` not just `2`
+- Writing functions for closures looks pretty hard.
+Heck, even understanding what they do is pretty hard.
+- It runs pretty fast!
+- Managing imports is a huge pain
+- That being said, the packaging system is pretty easy to setup, but hard to keep track of.

+You can check out the final github project [here](https://github.com/wilzh40/GravitySim-Rust).